ultraio/docs-blockchain/docs/tutorials/advanced-guides/how-to-login-to-toolkit-using-ledger.md

 Your ledger device comes with multiple public keys.
 Each public key is assigned an index value starting from `0`.
 For the sake of this tutorial, we will use the first public key (i.e; the public key at index `0`).

-To obtain the public key of your Ledger, go to Ultra Toolkit (https://toolkit.ultra.io), and click on the `Login To Toolkit` button to open a list of all supported login methods, and then select the `Ledger` option.
+To obtain the public key of your Ledger, go to Ultra Tool Kit (https://toolkit.ultra.io), and click on the `Login To Tool Kit` button to open a list of all supported login methods, and then select the `Ledger` option.

 ![](../fundamentals/images/toolkit-login-button.png)